 - Streamlined Entry – Hate wasting time in lines?
 Who doesn’t!
 For most of the included attractions, you can skip the ticket lines because you already have your tickets.
 That means less time wasted and more time enjoying your day.

 - Valid for Nine Days – If you prefer a relaxed pace when sightseeing – say one attraction a day, or even every second day – you’ll love that the Houston CityPASS is good for nine days.
 No need to rush.

 - Variety – There’s a nice bit of variety included on the Houston CityPASS.
 You’ve got something for animal lovers, space/science buffs, art aficionados, thrill seekers, and kiddos.
 And having a choice for two of the attractions adds to its versatility.
 If you like a bit of everything, I think you’ll be happy with this its selection.

-- Additional Tips and Discounts – There’s more to the ticket booklet than you think, like some additional savings opportunities at gift shops, discounted admissions, and more.
+- Additional Tips and Discounts – There’s more to the pass than you might realize at first glance – like some additional savings opportunities at gift shops, discounted admissions, and more.

 Where the Houston CityPASS Falls Short

 The Houston CityPASS can help cut your sightseeing costs in half, and that’s awesome.
 Like with all sightseeing passes, though, it’s not perfect.

 My biggest complaint is with the Kemah Boardwalk.
 Although your pass is good for most rides, it does not include a few “premium” rides.
 Just make sure you understand this prior to your arrival.